membrane-io/docs/src/content/docs/getting-started/intro.md

 else.
 It also enables visibility into everything a program has done.
 Nothing is opaque in Membrane.

 Membrane programs can't directly make network requests.
 Instead, they interact with the world via graph nodes.
 Even `fetch` uses the graph behind the scene.

-## Durable Programs

-Membrane programs are durable.
-This means you don't need to store data in a database or file to make it persist, the state of your program (the JS heap) is transparently and efficiently persisted every time it changes.

-To keep data around, put it in the [`state`]() object and that's it.

-Promises can be `await`'ed indefinitely without worrying about execution timeouts.